 - Prisoners will receive the message via a kiosk located in the housing unit.
 The prisoner may respond the message by purchasing “electronic stamps” from JPay on the kiosk.
 Kiosk messages are stored on the kiosk for viewing at a later date.
 Prisoners are allowed to store up to 75 messages.
 A printed copy of the electronic message may be requested by the prisoner for a nominal fee.

 - PRISONERS ARE PROHIBITED FROM RECEIVING PHOTO COLLAGES THROUGH E-MAIL.
 Only one photo per page may be sent.
-Please see Director's Office Memorandum on Electronic Messages for more details.
+Please see Policy Directive 05.03.119 Electronic Messaging (E-Mail) for more details.
 Staff designated by the Warden may block a sender from transmittal of e-mail to prisoners if the sender has repeatedly sent messages in violation of MDOC policy or for other reasons as approved by the appropriate Deputy Director.
 Designated staff may similarly block a prisoner from receipt of e-mail if messages have repeatedly been sent to the prisoner in violation of Department policy or for other reasons as approved by the appropriate Deputy Director.
 Notice of the block shall be sent to the sender or prisoner, as appropriate, within seven business days after the block is initiated.
 If blocked, the sender and prisoner may continue to correspond via the United States Postal Service in accordance with PD 05.03.118.

-For more information in regard to electronic messaging services, please see Director's Office Memorandum 2022-1: Electronic Messages.
+For more information regarding electronic messaging services, please see Policy Directive 05.03.119 Electronic Messaging (E-Mail) for Electronic Messages.